linode/docs/docs/networking/vpn/configuring-openvpn-client-devices.md

 {: .caution}
 >
->If the test results show you any IP addresses other than those of your Linode and intended DNS servers, your VPN is not properly tunnenling traffic.
-Reivew the logs on both server and client to determine how to troubleshoot the connection.
+>If the test results show you any IP addresses other than those of your Linode and intended DNS servers, your VPN is not properly tunneling traffic.
+Review the logs on both server and client to determine how to troubleshoot the connection.